Kotlin/kotlinx-kover/README.md

 ```
 </details>

-How to specify the engine version, see the [section](#specifying-coverage-engine)
+Engine version is specified separately, see [specifying coverage engine](#specifying-coverage-engine) section.

 ### Configuring merged reports

+In order to create a merged report, it has to be enabled explicitly in a containing project with
-To create default merged reports, you need to write `koverMerged.enable()` or
+ `koverMerged.enable()` or
 ```
 koverMerged {
     enable()
 }
 ```
-in the containing project.
-By default, the merged reports will include this project along with all its subprojects.
+By default, merged reports include containing project along with all its subprojects.

-Merged reports can be configured.
+Merged reports can also be configured in a similar manner.
 To do this, you need to configure the extension in the containing project (where `koverMerged.enable()` is called)

 <details open>
 <summary>Kotlin</summary>